 The International summer program (ISP) has been holding sessions since 2005.
 Through this program, students are introduced to various topics ranging from Korean business, social issues in Asia, traditional Korean culture and as well as contemporary Korean society.

-There are two sessions of the ISP (6/25-7/22 and 7/30-8/19).
+There are two sessions of the ISP .
 During the ISP, you have courses of Korean Language and may choose from a set of elective courses.
-You will also be going on many cultural activities which as going on a temple stay, to the DMZ and experience wearing a Hanbok.
 This program can also account as credits!

 For more information on the ISP, check out this year’s brochure.
-If you’re interested in attending this program, come to the International Office of Affairs in building 201!
+If you’re interested in attending this program, contact your GLAM or International Office of Affairs!

 The Boryeong Mud Festival attracts the largest number of international visitors.
 You mean experience many fun activities involving mud (games, Obstacle course, slide) there is even a mud bath and massage.
 During nighttime, there is a concert and fireworks on the beach.